2021 COVID-19 Policies & Procedures

-Various measures are being put into place to help secure the safety and wellbeing of our students, faculty, and the broader School community.
+Various measures have been put into place to help secure the safety and wellbeing of our students, faculty, and the broader School community.

-Hand hygiene and respiratory etiquette will be emphasized and reinforced with all students, faculty, and staff who are on campus, according to CDC guidelines.
-Signs are posted as reminders, and hand hygiene stations are located throughout campus.
-Additionally, regular cleaning and sanitization protocols have been established for all classrooms, bathrooms, offices, and general spaces.
+Hand hygiene and respiratory etiquette are emphasized and reinforced with all students, faculty, and staff who are on campus, according to guidelines from the Centers for Disease Control and Prevention (CDC).
+Additionally, regular cleaning and sanitization protocols have been established for all classrooms, bathrooms, offices, and general spaces using disinfectant sprayer.

 - As a community that values individual rights and concerns, we ask that all students, faculty, staff, and parents respect one other and demonstrate care and compassion.

-How will the School screen for COVID-19 symptoms?
+How will the School manage students with COVID-19 symptoms?

 Anyone required to leave campus will be asked to see their physician for further recommendation and return to school protocol.

 - The School is currently closed to most outside visitors.
 Visitors are prohibited unless prior authorization is received.

 What if someone in the School community tests positive for COVID-19?